Learning non-Markovian Decision-Making from State-only Sequences: Learning and Sampling

 where $\delta_{\alpha, t}(S)$ denotes the expected gradient of policy term for time step $t$.
 Intuition can be gained from the perspective of adversarial training~\citep{finn2016connection,ho2016generative}: On one hand, the model utilizes action samples from the posterior $p_\theta(A|S)$ as pseudo-labels to supervise the unnormalized prior at each step.
 On the other hand, it discourages action samples directly sampled from the prior.
 The model converges when prior samples and posterior samples are indistinguishable.

 To ensure the transition model's validity, it needs to be grounded in real-world dynamics $Tr$ when jointly learned with the policy.
 Otherwise, the agent would be purely hallucinating based on the demonstrations.
-Throughout the training process, we allow the agent to periodically collect self-interaction data with $p_{\alpha}({a}_t|{s}_{0:t})$ and mix transition data from two sources with weight $w_\beta$:
+Throughout the training process, we allow the agent to periodically collect \emph{on-policy} data $\{(s_{t}^i, a_t^i, s_{t+1}^i)\}$, $i=1,2,\cdots,m$, $t=1,2,\cdots,T$ with $p_{\alpha}({a}_t|{s}_{0:t})$ and update the transition with a \emph{composite likelihood}~\citep{varin2011overview}